FILM - Film & Photography

 FILM 259 Multimedia Audio Production: 3 Credits (3 Lec)

-PREREQUISITE: MTEC Majors ONLY, MUST 220, All Other Majors: Consent of Instructor.
-The study of theoretical and practical approaches to audio production for multimedia, to include ADR/Dialog replacement, Foley, sound effects, field/location recording, studio recording, music integration and editing, surround sound techniques/encoding, delivery paradigms, and aesthetics of audio for multimedia
+PREREQUISITE: MTEC majors only: MUST 220 and EELE 217; all other majors: consent of instructor.
+(Sp) The study of theoretical and practical approaches to audio production for multimedia, to include ADR/Dialog replacement, Foley, sound effects, field/location recording, studio recording, music integration and editing, surround sound techniques/encoding, delivery paradigms, and aesthetics of audio for multimedia

 FILM 290R Undergraduate Research: 1-6 Credits (1-6 Other)